unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/retrieve-an-api-key.md

 ## Step 1: Locate Your Reseller ID

-After [setting up access to the Partner API](#set-up-partner-api-access-guide), you must obtain your `resellerID` from your [Sandbox](https://www.ud-sandbox.com/partner-api-dashboard) or [Production](https://unstoppabledomains.com/partner-api-dashboard) Partner account to integrate our services into your application for your customers.
+After [setting up access to the Partner API](#set-up-partner-api-access-guide), you must obtain your `resellerID` from the `API Panel` of the [Partner Dashboard](https://dashboard.auth.unstoppabledomains.com) to integrate our services into your application for your customers.

 ## Step 2: Add a Domain Search Functionality